PorticoExchange/PorticoExchange-dashboard.github.io/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fpseudozach%2Flnstxbridge-dashboard&env=NEXT_PUBLIC_BACKEND_URL&envDescription=URL%20of%20LN-STX%20Bridge%20Backend)

-* Host your own admin dashboard for your lnstxbridge instance.
+* Host your own admin dashboard for your Portico Exchange instance.
 You will need your backend URL and username/password.

 ### Development - Getting Started